-Required courses in which students receive an “F” or “R” evaluation must be repeated before the student can graduate.
+Required courses in which students receive a final grade lower than a C- for a graded course (or an "R" in a pass/fail course) must be repeated before the student can graduate.
 For priesthood candidates, such courses must be repeated before the student can be recommended for ordination.

 Two notations of incomplete coursework, an “I” and “IP,” are used in different circumstances and governed by different rules.

 If serious, unexpected factors warrant, students who are unable to complete course requirements within an academic term may request an Incomplete (“I”) from the instructor.
 The student is responsible for obtaining written approval from the instructor and academic adviser on the form available from the registrar.
 Approval must be obtained before the end of the term in which the student is taking the course.
 The form requires a description of the work to be completed and the date it will be submitted to the instructor for evaluation.
 The additional time allowed to complete coursework will not exceed the maximum periods established by University policy: